 - AGRECIUS (AGRITIUS), predecessor of St. Maximinus (29th May) as bishop of Trier.
-He took part in the Council of Arles in 314, and reposed circa 333.
-According to a Life composed in the eleventh century, he was aided by St Helen, who procured for him the garment of our Lord, known as the Holy Coat of Trier.
+He was a participant in the Council of Arles in A.D.
+314, and reposed circa A.D.
+333. According to a Life composed in the eleventh century, St. Agrecius was aided by St. Helen, who procured for him the garment of our Lord, known as the Holy Coat of Trier.

-- ANDREW, the twelfth Bishop of Trier, who reposed circa 235, and whom some chroniclers also call a martyr.
+- ANDREW, the twelfth Bishop of Trier (present-day Rhineland-Palatinate, Germany), who reposed circa A.D.
+235. According to some chroniclers he was also a martyr.

-- ELIAN (EILAN, ALLAN), as far as is known he was born in Cornwall in the sixth century and belonged to the family of St. Ismael (16th June).
-Llanelian in Anglesey and Llanelian in Clwyd are named after him, and St. Allen’s church in Cornwall is dedicated to him.
+- ELIAN (EILAN, ALLAN), (sixth century), he is believed to have been born in Cornwall, and was a member of the family of St. Ismael (16th June).
+The towns of Llanelian in Anglesey and Llanelian in Clwyd are named in his honour, and St. Allen’s church in Cornwall is dedicated to him.

 - HILARY, born in Poitiers to pagan patrician parents.
 He married early in life and became Orthodox shortly afterwards.
-In 353 he was cnsecrated Bishop of Poitiers, and immediately commenced a campaign against Arianism, resulting in his exile to Phrygia by the Arian Emperor Constantius.
-However, the Arians in Phrygia found him to be even more objectionable, who demanded his recall.
-He returned to Poiters in 360 and reposed in 368.
+In A.D.
+353 he was consecrated Bishop of Poitiers, and immediately commenced a campaign against Arianism, resulting in his exile to Phrygia by the Arian Emperor Constantius.
+However, the Arians in Phrygia found St. Hilary to be even more objectionable, and demanded that he be recalled to Poitiers.
+He returned to Poitiers in A.D.
+360 and reposed in 368.

-- POTITUS, a youth who is venerated as a martyr near Naples.
+- POTITUS, (date unknown), a youth who is venerated as a martyr near Naples.

-- VIVENTIUS, an eastern priest who travelled to the West and attached himself to St. Hilary of Poitiers.
-He ended his life as a hermit circa 400.
+- VIVENTIUS, an eastern priest who travelled to Gaul, where he attached himself to St. Hilary of Poitiers.
+St. Vivetius ended his life as a hermit circa A.D.
+400.

 * - Prior to the Schism the Patriarchate of Rome was Orthodox and fully in communion with the Orthodox Church.
 As Saint John of Shanghai and San Francisco +1966 said "The West was Orthodox for a thousand years, and her venerable Liturgy is far older than any of her heresies."